pactflow/docs.pactflow.io/website/docs/docs/on-premises/maintenance/database.md

 * `released`: if set to true, specifies all released pacticipant versions that are currently in support
 * `max_age`: the number of days since it was created, as an integer, for which to keep the application version.

-The `pacticipant` and `max_age` property may be used in combination with the other tags. `max_age` and `latest` cannot be used together.
+The `pacticipant` and `max_age` property may be used in combination with the other tags.
+The `max_age` and `latest` keys cannot be used together.

 #### Examples

-* keep all versions on the main branch of each pacticipant that are less than 30 days old: `{"max_age": 30, "mainBranch": true }`
+* keep all versions on the main branch of each pacticipant that are less than 30 days old: `{ "max_age": 30, "mainBranch": true }`
-* keep the latest version from each pacticipant's branch: `{"branch": true, "latest": true }`
+* keep the latest version from each pacticipant's branch: `{ "branch": true, "latest": true }`
 * keep the latest version for each pacticipant/tag: `{ "latest": true, "tag": true }`
-* keep all versions less than 30 days old: `{"max_age": 30}`
+* keep all versions less than 30 days old: `{ "max_age": 30 }`
 * keep all currently deployed versions: `{ "deployed": true }`
 * keep all released and currently supported versions: `{ "released": true }`
-* keep all versions for Foo app: `{"pacticipant": "Foo"}`
+* keep all versions for Foo app: `{ "pacticipant": "Foo" }`
 * keep the latest version for each pacticipant: `{ "latest": true }`
-* keep all versions tagged "develop" for Foo app: `{"pacticipant": "Foo", "tag": "develop"}`
+* keep all versions tagged "develop" for Foo app: `{ "pacticipant": "Foo", "tag": "develop" }`

 The selectors combine by "OR", meaning that a version is kept if it matches any of the selectors.
-So `[{"max_age": 30}, { "branch": true, "latest": true }, { "deployed": true }]` would be "keep every version younger than 30 days old, or is the latest version for its branch, or is currently deployed".
+So `[{ "max_age": 30 }, { "branch": true, "latest": true }, { "deployed": true }]` would mean "keep every version younger than 30 days old, or is the latest version for its branch, or is currently deployed".

 #### Recommended starting configuration for keep selectors